 An experiential focus doesn’t just apply to restaurants.
 Companies and brands are creating pop-up events and exhibits focused on interaction and documentation on social media.

 Take the Museum of Ice Cream for example.
 Founder Maryellis Bunn created a pop-up wonderland out of sweets, sorbets, and sprinkles.
 The museum came to New York in 2016, but has since traveled to places like San Francisco and Miami for limited stints.
 While at the museum, ice cream fanatics dive into pools of rainbow sprinkles and pose for photos with larger-than-life Maraschino cherries.

 The museum has amassed over 450k followers on Instagram and if you search the hashtag #museumoficecream, you’ll find 171k related posts.
-The brand recently launched an ice cream brand and has worked on collaborations with large names like Sephora and American Express.
+The brand recently launched an exclusive ice cream brand and has worked on collaborations with large names like Sephora and American Express.

 Tickets often sell out quickly because of the urgency factor and the fact that it’s the perfect setting for high-quality Instagram content.
 Similar endeavors have popped up recently including the Color Factory and Rose Mansion.

 The popularity of these events goes to show that people are looking for something memorable, so consider taking these ideas and applying them to your restaurant!

 Food trucks have been on the up for a while now and give diners a grab-and-go experience that may have been otherwise unexpected.
 The mobility allows owners to get up and move to a new location at their discretion to reach a wider audience.
 Trucks are also a more cost-efficient way for newcomers to gain exposure before opening a permanent location.